Governance and Framework

 ABOUT THE BOARD

-The Chairperson and the majority of the non-executive board members (with the exception of the worker representative Director) are independent of the Chief Executive and senior management.
-All the Directors are appointed to the Board by the Minister for Agriculture, Food and the Marine for a period not to exceed five financial years and their terms of office are set out in writing.
+The Chair and the non-executive Directors are independent of the Company.
+All the Directors are appointed to the Board by the Minister for Agriculture, Food, Fisheries and the Marine for a period not to exceed five financial years (unless reappointed by the Minister) and their terms of office are set out in writing.
 The level of remuneration for the Board of Directors is also determined by the Minister and remuneration of non-executive Directors is not linked to performance.

 AUDIT AND RISK COMMITTEE